Mule Deer and Pronghorn at Black Mesa State Park

 With no luck at the preserve, I headed back to Black Mesa State Park, deciding to visit the Prairie Dogs that live south of the park.
 I’m glad I did because I spotted a small group of Pronghorns near the Prairie Dog town.
 Among them was a young pronghorn, who seemed quite curious about me and my truck.
 It would pause to glance my way before trotting off to catch up with the others.

-A Young Pronghorn Near Black Mesa State Park
+Young pronghorn running across prairie near Black Mesa State Park Oklahoma

 Here are some interesting facts I learned about baby pronghorns after doing some research: